Can a Landlord Deny an Emotional Support Animal?

 Once you’ve gathered the necessities for an emotional support animal to move in with you (such as an ESA letter), you will need to make sure your animal is comfortable and that you both adjust well to the apartment complex.
 You also need to make sure you know where to go for certain necessities and how to respect other residents.

-The first order of business when bringing an animal into a new apartment (or the apartment you’ve been living in for a while) is to make sure that it is ESA-proof.
+The first order of business when bringing an animal into a new apartment (or the apartment you’ve been living in for a while) is to make sure that it is animal-proofed.
 This means that your dog won’t be chewing on shoes, your bird won’t be escaping easily, and your cat will know where its litter box is and won’t pee in the closet.

-Dogs: Either train your puppy or make sure your dog is well-trained.
+Either train your puppy or make sure your dog is well-trained.
 Keep things off the floor, make sure there are protections between the dog’s feet and stainable carpet (rugs or blankets in needed places), and definitely make sure he or she is potty-trained!
 Have a place your puppy sleeps and make sure his or her food and water is in an area where spills won’t cause problems.

-Cats: Have the litter box ready, and make sure you set it on extra protection, like blankets.
+Have the litter box ready, and make sure you set it on extra protection, like blankets.
 Make sure there are things your cat can play with and climb so that he or she doesn’t get too bored and decide to scratch at the windows or walls and damage them.
 Vacuum up any hair.

-Birds: Have plastic or fabric floor protectant under the cage to protect the floor from bird droppings.
+Have plastic or fabric floor protectant under the cage to protect the floor from bird droppings.
 Also, make sure that you have a vacuum handy for spilled seeds!
 Get a cage which won’t be too small, but also make sure it isn’t easy to escape.

-Others: If you have a bunny, make sure there’s plenty for it to chew on before it can get to floorboards or furniture and damage the property.
+If you have a bunny, make sure there’s plenty for it to chew on before it can get to floorboards or furniture and damage the property.
 Keep it well-cleaned.
-If you have any gerbils or rodents, don’t let them run around without supervision, as they may chew cords or get under larger furniture and leave waste which can stain the floors.
+If you have any gerbils or rodents, don’t let them run around without supervision, as they may chew cords or get under larger furniture and leave waste that can stain the floors.

 Clean Up After Your ESA

 It’s common sense to clean up after animals, and ESAs are no different.
-Especially if you have roommates, be thorough in your cleaning when you’re renting.
+Especially if you have roommates, be thorough when cleaning when you’re renting.
 Make sure you have all the equipment you may need in the event of an accident on the carpet, or if there’s a scratch on some paint.

 • Carpet edges: Vacuuming is great, but using an attachment to get in corners is better.